ibm-cloud-docs/codeengine/deploy-job.md

 * Set up your [{{site.data.keyword.codeengineshort}} CLI](/docs/codeengine?topic=codeengine-kn-install-cli) environment.
 * [Create and work with a project](/docs/codeengine?topic=codeengine-manage-project).

-To create a job definition with the CLI, run the `ibmcloud coligo jobdef create` command.
+To create a job definition with the CLI, run the `ibmcloud ce jobdef create` command.
 This command requires a name and an image and also allows other optional arguments.

 The following example creates a job definition named `testjobdef` that uses the container image `ibmcom/testjob`.

 ```
-ibmcloud coligo jobdef create --image ibmcom/testjob --name testjobdef
+ibmcloud ce jobdef create --image ibmcom/testjob --name testjobdef
 ```
 {: pre}